Bhagavad Gita Chapter 17 Verse 28 Meaning

 Available in 27 languages

-This verse from Chapter 17 of the Bhagavad Gita highlights a practical insight: Whatever is sacrificed, given, or performed, and whatever austerity is practiced without faith, it is called 'Asat', O Arjuna; it is of no value here or hereafter (after death).
+The Gita addresses the three types with characteristic directness here.
+Whatever is sacrificed, given, or performed, and whatever austerity is practiced without faith, it is called 'Asat', O Arjuna; it is of no value here or hereafter (after death).
+Within the broader arc of Chapter 17, this verse builds on Krishna's systematic exposition of faith.
+The connection between the three types and faith that this verse draws is central to the Gita's vision.

 — Explained by the Nitya Team